In honor of Women’s Equality Day, we our employee spotlight features one of our amazing employees, Ruth Moore. Learn more about Ruth below!

-I’m the Service Delivery Manager for the One Store Operations Center at Microsoft.
+For this month’s employee spotlight I’m the Service Delivery Manager for the One Store Operations Center at Microsoft.
 I have a team of about 50 including Analysts, Shift Leads, Technical Leads, and Project Managers.
 We provide incident management support for their Commerce and Ecosystems organization.
 That’s what we do, but what we are is a little different.
 We’re a team that has the discipline to provide a consistent experience, the agility to adjust to the unexpected, and the expertise to lead.
 I like to think that has a little bit to do with me.

 For me personally, the short version of my role is that I manage the business of the OSOC.
 I like to think of it as having internal-facing and external-facing responsibilities.

 Externally, I’m a representative for the OSOC, out in front so to speak.
 I work directly with Microsoft to present and improve the state of the business for all of us.
 The information I provide influences Microsoft procedures and discussions with their stakeholders as well as those between my team and Microsoft.
-Externally, there’s also the relationship building.
+Externally, there’s also relationship building.
 I’m constantly talking with my Microsoft counterparts and presenting data to ensure we provide the service quality they expect – or even better, exceed it.

 Internally, I’m a facilitator, or behind the scenes.
 I have an amazing team, so whenever possible I stay out of their way.
-I’m big proponent of continuous improvement so I encourage the team to find ways we can automate, share best practices, or tweak processes to make things a little bit faster or more accurate.
+I’m a big proponent of continuous improvement so I encourage the team to find ways we can automate, share best practices, or tweak processes to make things a little bit faster or more accurate.
 I give guidance when someone has an idea.

 Who has inspired you professionally?

-I started my career as a Technical Writer at a software start up.
+I started my career as a Technical Writer at a software start-up.
 My manager, Sue Kilburn, is one of the strongest influencers of my management style.
 She had an inclusive style that created a family atmosphere that emphasized teamwork and doing what was necessary to achieve the best results.

 The team was young with most of us in our 20s.
-Rather than seeing us as group of inexperienced kids, she led us as a team of enthusiastic professionals.
+Rather than seeing us as a group of inexperienced kids, she led us as a team of enthusiastic professionals.
 I think she saw more in me than I did.
 She gave me the room to grow into my strengths, challenged me, and listened to my ideas.

 What made her so special was her personal touch.
 Promotions and raises came with a hand-written thank you card.
 We had daily “chocolate breaks” where we’d all sit down as a group and just chat.
 To this day, I can’t have one of those little single-serve Hershey bars without thinking of her.